 A student has an admission deficiency if s/he was admitted to the University even though s/he was lacking one or more of the high school units normally required for admission (see below).

-Students admitted with a deficiency are sent a letter stating the nature of the deficiency.
+Students admitted with a deficiency are sent an email stating the nature of the deficiency.
 Admission deficiencies appear on the SRF306 screen.

 Enforcing deficiency removal

 Students are expected to remove deficiencies within one calendar year of admission to the University.
-Students admitted with deficiencies will have such deficiencies posted to their permanent records upon admission, will not be allowed to graduate until the deficiencies are removed, and may have their registration cancelled if they do not remove deficiencies within the time allowed.
-A student who is unable to remove an admission deficiency within one year should immediately contact the Office of Admissions to discuss his/her options.
+Students admitted with deficiencies will have such deficiencies posted to their permanent records upon admission and will not be allowed to graduate until the deficiencies are removed if they do not remove deficiencies within the time allowed.
+A student who is unable to remove an admission deficiency within one year should immediately contact the school advisor to discuss his/her options.

 The ultimate authority for approval of courses to remove deficiencies is the Office of Admissions.